We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Try online counseling

 While online therapy isn’t for everyone, it does have some advantages.
 For one, it tends to be less expensive than paying for counseling out of pocket.

 Some people also find it more convenient than visiting a counselor in person.
-And in light of the COVID-19 pandemic, it’s also a safer option for mental health support that allows you to physical distance.

 Look for sliding-scale healthcare professionals